This Day In Music: January 31

 January 31, 1908 ~ Hector Roberto Chavero Aramburu, commonly known as payada, trova singer, guitarist, songwriter Atahualpa Yupanqui, born in Pergamino Partido, Argentina ~ Regarded by some as one of the most influential Argentine folk musicians.
 Married to pianist, songwriter Paula Nenette Pepin.
 Found widespread acclaim in the 1960s, his songs recorded by Facundo Cabral, Mercedes Sosa, Jorge Cafrune.
 Known for songs such as El Arriero, Los Hermanos, La Pobrecita ~ Aramburu passed away in 1992

-January 31, 1907 ~ Swing trombonist Benny Morton born in New York, New York, USA ~ Worked with Teddy Wilson, Wild Bill Davison, Herb Hall, Claude Hopkins, Arvell Shaw, Buzzy Drootin, Herman Autrey, Sonny Drootin, Count Basie, Fletcher Henderson, Billie Holiday, Ray Bryant, Buck Clayton, Rex Stewart, Dickey Wells, and others ~ Morton passed away in 1985
+January 31, 1907 ~ Swing trombonist Benny Morton born in New York, New York, USA ~ Worked with Teddy Wilson, Wild Bill Davison, Herb Hall, Claude Hopkins, Arvell Shaw, Buzzy Drootin, Herman Autrey, Sonny Drootin, Count Basie, Fletcher Henderson, Billie Holiday, Ray Bryant, Buck Clayton, Rex Stewart, and Dicky Wells ~ Morton passed away in 1985

 January 31, 1907 ~ Jazz banjoist Emanuel Sayles born ~ Worked with William Ridgely, Fate Marable, AJ Piron, Sidney Desvigne, Jones & Collins Astoria Hot Eight, Roosevelt Sykes, George Lewis, Sweet Emma Barrett, the Preservation Hall Jazz Band, Peter Bocage, Kid Thomas Valentine, Earl Hines, Louis Cottrell Jr and others ~ Sayles passed away in 1986